 Why are building inspections important?

-As an Owner-Builder you have the responsibilities of a builder.
+As an owner-builder you have the responsibilities of a builder.
 This includes site safety and construction compliance with your permitted plans and the NCC and Australian Standards.
 Building inspections provide a cross check for the structural integrity of your build.

 You will be issued with full building inspection reports (BIR) which are an integral part of your construction audit.
 Your BIR can also be submitted to your local authority as part of your Notice of Completion (BA7) documentation.

-Objectives of three stage inspections
+Objectives of two stage inspections

 Professionally undertaken building inspections will ensure the dwelling is built in a manner that will provide a safe and healthy environment for all those that will inhabit the building.
 Building inspections are also designed to represent the client’s interests and confirm that the works;

 - Are executed within the acceptable Standards and Tolerances in respect of Minor Defects

 - Are completed in accordance with the stage definition

 - Are executed to an acceptable level of industry workmanship